uber/baseweb/rfcs/select-component.md

   * `SelectSpinner: ?React.ComponentType` component for dropdown spinner if async options are loading
 * `onSelect: func({event: SyntheticInputEvent, type, option, selectedOptions})`: handler for events on trigger element when option are changing selection.
 The `type` indicating which action is performed, current `Option` with `id` and `label` of selected\unselected option and `selectedOptions` array of all of selected.
+* `onChange: func`:
+  event handler for the input element
+* `onMouseEnter: func`:
+  event handler for the input element
+* `onMouseLeave: func`:
+  event handler for the input element
+* `onFocus: func`:
+  event handler for the input element
+* `onBlur: func`:
+  event handler for the input element

 ## `StatefulSelectContainer` API